Skip to content

 [0, 2]]

-• The grid needs to be provided as List[List[int]] (for example, grid = [[0, 1], [0, 2]])
+• The grid must be provided as List[List[int]] (for example, grid = [[0, 1], [0, 2]]).

-• The number of integers in the grid needs to match the number of chart/components provided
+• The number of integers in the grid needs to match the number of chart/components provided.

-• Each sub-list corresponds to a grid row (for example, row 1 = [0, 1] and row 2 = [0, 2])
+• Each sub-list corresponds to a grid row (in the example above, row 1 = [0, 1] and row 2 = [0, 2])

 • Each element inside the sub-list corresponds to a grid column (for example, column 1 = [0, 0] and column 2 = [1, 2])

-• The area spanned by a chart/component in the grid must be rectangular
+• The area spanned by a chart/component in the grid must be rectangular.

-• The grid can be arbitrarily large, allowing arbitrarily granular control of the grid:
+• The grid can be arbitrarily large, allowing arbitrarily granular control of the grid.

-• To stack components horizontally, set the grid as grid = [[0, 1, 2]].
 This defines a single row that occupies the entire width and height, divided into three equal columns.

 Stacking components